gosiacodes/Chat-App-TypeScript-Firebase/README.md

 Chat application connected to Firebase database.

-You can login with new user account and then add messages.
+You can first login with a new user account and then add messages.

 When you have logged in with your account, you can log in and out with it.